nfra-project/nfra.infracamp.org/docs/setup/windows11.md

 This document assumes you have your project located in drive `C:`.

+**Update 2026/03/03:** no .kickstartconfig is required anymore.
+Device Mapping and localhost Network schould work out of the box.

 ### Requirements
 - Installed [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)
 - [Activated Windows Subsystem 2 for Linux (WSL2)](https://learn.microsoft.com/de-de/windows/wsl/install)